Hanzla-Nawaz/Applied_Data_Science_Capstone/README.md

 Presentation will develop into a story of all data science journey in this project, and it should be compelling and easy to
 understand.**

-# Steps follows to complete the project
+# Steps follow to complete the project

 *  Data collection and data wrangling methodology related slides